thefrontside/bigtest/website/docs/docs/platform/1-installation.md

 slug: /platform
 ---

+BigTest is a free, Open Source testing platform built from scratch for the modern age — with no traces of Selenium, Playwright, or earlier tools.

+After following along with these guides, you will be up and running with some new user interface tests.

-Thank you for taking an interest in the BigTest testing platform!
-The platform is still in the alpha phase so our documentation is brief but these next few pages will still cover enough to get you started.
-If you have any feedback or questions, please feel free to reach out to us in [the Discord chat](https://discord.gg/r6AvtnU).
+The BigTest platform and its documentation are in the alpha phase.
+We welcome any feedback or questions!
+Please feel free to reach out to us in [the Discord chat](https://discord.gg/r6AvtnU).

 ## Prerequisites
 - [`npm`](https://www.npmjs.com/get-npm) or [`yarn`](https://classic.yarnpkg.com/en/docs/install)